kai824/tp/docs/UserGuide.md

 **More information on attributes:**
 * Attribute names are unique.
 A person cannot have multiple attributes with the same name.
-* Attribute names are case-aware, but case-insensitive.
-For example, `Major` is treated the same as `major`.
-The case you specify is the case that will be shown.
+* Attribute names are case-insensitive.
+For example, `Major` is treated the same as `major`, so a person cannot have both `Major` and `major` as an attribute.
+  * The original casing of your input is preserved.
+If you input `Major`, that's how it will be stored and displayed.
 * Attribute values are case-sensitive.
 </box>